juripero/ryft-server/docs/rest/search.md

 - `feds` for fuzzy edit distance search
 - `ds` for date search
 - `ts` for time search
-- `ns` for numeric or currency search
+- `ns` for numeric search
-- `rs` for regex search
+- `cs` for currency search
 - `ipv4` for IPv4 search
 - `ipv6` for IPv6 search

-If no search mode is specified, fuzzy hamming search is used **by default** for simple queries.
+If no search mode is specified, exact search is used **by default** for simple queries.
 It is also possible to automatically detect search modes: if search query contains `DATE` keyword then date search will be used.
-It's the same when `TIME` keyword is used for time search, and `NUMBER` or `CURRENCY` for numeric search.
+It's the same when `TIME` keyword is used for time search, and so on.

 In case of complex search queries, the mode specified is used for text or structured search only.
 Date, time and numeric search modes will be detected automatically by corresponding keywords.

-NOTE: The fuzzy edit distance search mode removes duplicates by default (`-r` option of ryftprim).

 Check corresponding Ryft Open API or [short reference](./search/README.md) for more details on search expressions.